PencilTester-01/SailPointLab/ReadMe.md

 ## Create a new systemd service file

-/etc/systemd/system/tomcat.service, in the text editor of your choice with the following details:
+In a text editor open /etc/systemd/system/tomcat.service, in the text editor add the following details:

 - `vim /etc/systemd/system/tomcat.service`